bp0lr/outflowlogger/README.md

 Use this project at your own risk, and always verify the accuracy of the data before making any financial decisions. 🚀

 ## Use Case
-This tool is particularly useful for real-time monitoring, allowing users to track large SOL movements from Binance.
+This tool is particularly useful for real-time monitoring, allowing users to track large SOL movements from raydium.
 It can be leveraged for strategies such as copy trading or liquidity analysis.

 ## Prerequisites